MMSB-MOBI/CHOKO/README.md

 https://www.molnac.unisa.it/BioTools/consrank/
 (Chermak E, Petta A, Serra L, Vangone A, Scarano V, Cavallo L, Oliva R. CONSRANK: a server for the analysis, comparison and ranking of docking models based on inter-residue contacts.
 Bioinformatics 2015;31(9):1481–1483.)

-For structural clustering of the docking poses, we implemented the Basic Sequential Algorithmic Scheme (BSAS) (Koutroumbas K, Theodoridis S. Pattern Recognition.
+The structural clustering of the docking poses is done with the Basic Sequential Algorithmic Scheme (BSAS) (Koutroumbas K, Theodoridis S. Pattern Recognition.
 Amsterdam: Academic Press; 2008) as in (Jiménez-García B, Roel-Touris J, Romero-Durana M, Vidal M, Jiménez-González D, Fernández-Recio J. LightDock: a new multi-scale approach to protein–protein dock).

 ## System and hardware requirements